chenvb/NoSQL-Database-Performance-Prediction/README.md

 -p labeldir=$label > replay.log
 ```

--replay -rP: Specifies the path and name of the trace data file to be replayed.
+**-replay -rP runtracename**: Specifies the path and name of the trace data file to be replayed.
-runtracename: The specific trace file name to be replayed, located under /benchmark/trace/.
-operationcount: Defines the number of operations to execute during the replay process.
+**operationcount**: Defines the number of operations to execute during the replay process.

 **process.cpp** is a program used to calculate space reuse distance.